Dr. Isabel L. Colman

 As a contributing author

-Further Evidence of Modified Spin-down in Sun-like Stars: Pile-ups in the Temperature-Period Distribution, Trevor David et al., March 2022
+Further Evidence of Modified Spin-down in Sun-like Stars: Pile-ups in the Temperature-Period Distribution, Trevor David et al., ApJ, March 2022

-A binary with a δ Scuti star and an oscillating red giant: orbit and asteroseismology of KIC 9773821, Simon Murphy et al., August 2021
+A binary with a δ Scuti star and an oscillating red giant: orbit and asteroseismology of KIC 9773821, Simon Murphy et al., MNRAS, August 2021

-The effect of tides on near-core rotation: analysis of 35 Kepler γ Doradus stars in eclipsing and spectroscopic binaries, Gang Li et al., October 2020
+The effect of tides on near-core rotation: analysis of 35 Kepler γ Doradus stars in eclipsing and spectroscopic binaries, Gang Li et al., MNRAS, October 2020

-A search for red giant solar-like oscillations in all Kepler data, Marc Hon et al., June 2019
+A search for red giant solar-like oscillations in all Kepler data, Marc Hon et al., MNRAS, June 2019

-The Curious Case of KOI 4: Confirming Kepler’s First Exoplanet Detection, Ashley Chontos et al., May 2019
+The Curious Case of KOI 4: Confirming Kepler’s First Exoplanet Detection, Ashley Chontos et al., AJ, May 2019

-K 1-6: An Asymmetric Planetary Nebula with a Binary Central Star, David Frew et al., March 2011
+K 1-6: An Asymmetric Planetary Nebula with a Binary Central Star, David Frew et al., PASA, March 2011

 +